armerj/jekyll-now/codebreaker_2019/_posts/2020-01-02-CodeBreaker-2019-Task-4.md

 ![_config.yml]({{ site.baseurl }}/images/codebreaker_2019/task_4/conn_error.png)

-When the codebreaker creators started designed the challenge they set the app to wait for 5 secs before timing out.
+When the codebreaker creators designed the challenge they set the app to wait for 5 secs before timing out.
 This was not enough time due to the amount of participants.
 They released an updated version that waited 30 secs.

 I launched the TerrorTime and input the pin, enabling me to impersonate the terrorist, Kingsley, who has two contacts,
 - Arianna and